DoriCastilla/Eramba-virtual-machine/Establish and config Eramba virtual machine with static IP in VMware Workstation using Putty.md

 - Specify there the new guest shall be stored
 - Select *Import*

-Power on this virtual machine when it is done.
+Power on this virtual machine when it is done.<br>
 ![eramba vm especifications](https://github.com/DoriCastilla/Eramba-virtual-machine/assets/170856411/dcb795f9-f5ea-42f3-be26-be1555ba8e82)

 Login to VMguest eramba-test-01 by the console and after a litle while it will ask you for login.
-- Login username: eramba
+Login username: eramba
-- Login password: eramba
+Login password: eramba
 <sub>Hint about Workstation, you can get “locked” in to the console to get out, press: Alt+Ctrl</sub>

 Successful login will show you few important things: